SFEley/mongo_store/README.markdown

 And Have Fun.

-## Copyright
+## License

-Copyright (c) 2010 Stephen Eley.
-See LICENSE for details.
+This project is licensed under the [Don't Be a Dick License](http://dbad-license.org), version 0.2, and is copyright 2010 by Stephen Eley.
+See the [LICENSE.markdown](http://github.com/SFEley/mongo_store/blob/master/LICENSE.markdown) file for elaboration on not being a dick.
+(But you probably already know.)